ttaubert/octoblog/_posts/2018-08-19-bitslicing-with-quine-mccluskey.markdown

 ### Step 3: Merging minterms

-Why would we even look for minterms with a one-variable difference?
-Because we can merge them to simplify our expression.
-We call these new ones *minterms of size 2*.
+Why would you even look for minterms with a one-variable difference?
+Because they can be merged to simplify our expression.
+These combinations are called *minterms of size 2*.

-All minterms have output `1`, so the only difference is exactly one input variable, and the output is independent of it.
+All minterms have output `1`, so if the only difference is exactly one input variable, then the output is independent of it.
 For example, `(a & ~b & c) | (a & b & c)` can be reduced to just `a & c`, the expression value is independent of *b*.

 <div class="table-wrapper buckets size2">
   <table>